ItsNiklas/domjudge-docker/README.md

 These Dockerfiles allow you to run [DOMjudge](https://www.domjudge.org) inside a Docker container.
 For all further configuration needs and advanced guides, see the [DOMjudge docs](https://www.domjudge.org/docs/manual/).
-The repository builds the latest nightly domjudge version daily and pushes it to [Docker Hub](https://hub.docker.com/r/itsniklas/).
+The repository builds the latest nightly DOMjudge version daily and pushes it to [Docker Hub](https://hub.docker.com/r/itsniklas/).

 ## Setup